mejasonatkinson/main/README.md

 ## Playgrounds

 Below is a List of playgrounds created as repos.
-This file acts as a overview for them; so you are able to see how they all link together.
+This file acts as an overview for them; so you are able to see how they all link together.
+If you want to read about how these repos are structured please review this [document](playgrounds.md).

 - VERSION CONTROL
     - [GIT](https://github.com/mejasonatkinson/playground-git)